 OpenPhone offers two different ways to record calls on your business phone: on-demand and automatic.

 With on-demand call recording, you can press ‘Record’ at the start of each session to create a recording of your call (when calling from your computer, smartphone, or tablet).
-Otherwise, you can set up auto-record in the web or desktop app to record all calls on a specific number.
+And if you’re on OpenPhone’s Business or Enterprise plans, you can set up auto-record in the web or desktop app to record all calls on a specific number.

 5. Mobile, browser, and desktop apps